About Kuari Pass

 KAURI PASS IN SEPTEMBER, OCTOBER AND NOVEMBER

-These post-monsoon months offer the greatest trekking oppoptunities in Kauri pass.
+These post-monsoon months offer the greatest trekking opportunities in Kauri Pass.
 After the monsoon season, the grasslands and woods spring to life and shimmer.
 The perfect weather throughout these months attracts a large number of hikers.
-During these months, the pleasent weather patterns, as well as the stunningly clear and sharp vistas of the lofty Dronagiri and Nanda Devi peaks, are unrivalled.
+During these months, the pleasant weather patterns, as well as the stunningly clear and sharp vistas of the lofty Dronagiri and Nanda Devi peaks, are unrivaled.
 By the end of November, the days become shorter and the nights begin getting chilly.
 The temperature ranges from 10 to 15 degrees Celsius throughout the daytime and dips to 0 degrees Celsius over nightfall.

 Highlights of the Kuari Pass Trek